How to get residency, set up a company and investment opportunities in Costa Rica

 Holders of a pensioner visa are obliged to contribute to the Costa Rican Social Security.

-Work as employee is forbidden but the holder can establish his/her business/investment and obtain profits from it.
+Work as an employee is forbidden but the holder can establish his/her business/investment and obtain profits from it.

 General requirements for obtaining residency in Costa Rica

 Temporary residence permit applying procedures can be initiated at any Costa Rican consulate or embassy abroad or at the Direccion General de Migracion y Extranjería in San José.
 In addition to submitting all documentation and specific certifications of income or investments, applicants must present a receipt of payment of the USD 50 application fee, receipt of CRC 2.50 payment for each passport sheet and CRC 125 when filing the application.
 It is necessary to present proof of registration of fingerprints, issued by the Ministry of Public Security, proof of consular registration, birth certificates, criminal record certificate issued in the country of origin or in the place of the last 3 years of Residence and original and copy of a valid passport with a valid visa stamp.
 All documents must be legalized or apostilled.
-In the case of initiating the procedures in the territory a fee of USD 200 will be applied for the change of the visa status.
+In the case of initiating the procedures in the territory, a fee of USD 200 will be applied for the change of the visa status.
 The documents must be legally translated into Spanish by an official translator and valid for 6 months from the date of issue.

 The immigration authorities reserve the right to approve the application.
-Initially it must be resolved within a maximum period of 90 days.
+Initially, it must be resolved within a maximum period of 90 days.
 But the reality is that the process can be extended for more than 6 months and even a year, so it is recommended that the passport has enough validity not to expire during the process.

 Once approved the application, it will be granted a temporary resident card (DIMEX), which normally has a validity of two years, renewable if requirements are still met.